junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dim street light passes into the space from a grimy clerestory window high above reach, near the ceiling.
 The metal plaque by the exposed elevator well shows at least seventy floors, with twenty to thirty rooms on each story.

-Dean does a quick mental math and frowns deeply, "Holy, that's gonna be like two thousand people here."
-If the rooms are occupied.
+Dean does a quick mental math and frowns deeply.
+"Holy, that's gotta be like two thousand people here."
+If all the rooms are occupied.

 "Why would anyone live in a place like this?"
 Rory asks beside him, staring at the same sign.

 "Low rent?"
-Dean offers.
+Dean offers half-heartedly.

 Right then, the gate rattles.
 The long rod he stuck on the handles is shaken loose.
 The door latches shudder like giants with great strength are shaking it from the outside, trying desperately to break in.